Texas Department of Criminal Justice

 To the Honorable Governor of Texas and Members of the Texas Legislature Austin, Texas

-I am pleased to report that the dedication and hard work of the agency's staff as well as that of the volunteers working both within our prisons and on the street have helped TDCJ continue its path of positive growth and development while fulfilling its mission.
+During Fiscal Year 2007, the Agency continued to experience positive growth and development through the dedication and hard work of the TDCJ staff as well as that of the volunteers working both within our prisons and in the freeworld.

 Christina Melton Crain